Credit score ranges: What they are and what they mean

 What are the credit score ranges?

-Each credit-scoring company defines its own credit score ranges.
-FICO and VantageScore produce some of the most commonly used credit scores.
-Both companies’ credit scores typically range from 300 to 850, and each company breaks down that range into five smaller categories.
-But what scores fall into those categories, and even what they’re called, differs.
-Here’s a closer look at FICO and VantageScore’s credit score ranges.
+Both FICO and VantageScore produce credit scores that range from 300 to 850, and each company breaks down that range into a number of smaller categories.
+Here’s a closer look at FICO’s and VantageScore’s credit score ranges:

 FICO credit score ranges

-FICO score ranges are calculated using a combination of data like payment history, total amounts owed, new credit and length of credit history.
+FICO scores are calculated using a combination of data like payment history, total amounts owed, new credit and length of credit history.
 Here are the ranges according to FICO:

 • Poor: Less than 580